tsender/auv_gnc/README.md

 - Contains the building blocks for creating various trajectories in the water.
 - The Simultaneous Trajectory creates a minimum jerk trajectory from one pose to another in the specified duration.
 This is the primary building blocks for trajectory generation used in this package.
 - The Long Trajectory is used if the vehicle is travelling over relatively large distances, and determines appropriate waypoints along the way for the vehicle to speed up, cruise, and slow down.
 - The Basic Trajectory can take the vehicle from one arbitrary pose to another, and is what the user interacts with through ROS.
 Based on user-specified constraints, this trajectory automatically calculates an appropriate duration of travel for the entire trajectory, determines if it's safe to perform the entire action simultaneously or if it requires a long trajectory, and will calculate the state and acceleration vectors used for the controller.
+NOTE: At the time of writing this library I did not know how more advanced controllers, such as MPC, work and so I did my best to accomodate any constraints set on vehicle motion.

 ### auv_navigation
 - Contains code for implementing a Kalman Filter and Extended Kalman Filter.